DeeNewcum/termdetect/doc/termmatch.md

+The 'termmatch.src' file is the database of known terminals that termdetect uses to determine what the current terminal is.

+## Syntax

 Termmatch files have the *exact* same syntax as terminfo files, with only a few differences:

 * capability names are different  (and often longer)
 * percent syntax is entirely different

-Terminal names in termmatch files should be the same as in terminfo files.
-The $TERM names in the built-in termmatch files are designed to correspond to the $TERM names in the [terminfo database that comes with ncurses](http://invisible-island.net/ncurses/ncurses.faq.html#which_terminfo), because it's one of the most up-to-date.
+The terminal names used in termmatch files should be the exact same as is used in terminfo files.
+The $TERM names in the built-in termmatch files are designed to correspond to the $TERM names in the [terminfo database that comes with ncurses](http://invisible-island.net/ncurses/ncurses.faq.html#which_terminfo), because it's one of the most up-to-date terminfo files.

 ## Percent codes